PoulamiDasSites/PoulamiDasSites.github.io/_pages/about.md

 I am an Assistant Professor and a Fellow of the Advanced Micro Devices (AMD) Chair in Computer Engineering in the Chandra Family Department of Electrical and Computer Engineering at The University of Texas at Austin.

+I lead the Architectures for Emerging Systems (ACES) research group.
 My research focuses on software and architecture for improving the reliability of quantum computers.
 I am also interested in computer architecture, memory systems, and emerging technologies.

 Before joining UT Austin as a faculty, I obtained my PhD degree from Georgia Tech and MS degree from UT Austin.